-From the Attendance Policy: No. 204
+From Attendance Policy No. 204

 Upon receipt of a written request from the parents/guardians of the students involved, students may be excused from school attendance to participate in an educational tour or trip in accordance with state regulations.
-Such travel shall be at the expense of the parent/guardian and shall be subject to direction and supervision by a parent, grandparent, or legal guardian.
+Such travel shall be at the expense of the parent/guardian and shall be subject to direction and supervision by a parent, grandparent or legal guardian.

 Approval of these trips shall be requested, in writing, on forms provided by the district.
-Requests must be submitted seven (7) calendar days before the date of departure and should be completed in detail.
+Requests must be submitted seven calendar days before the date of departure and should be completed in detail.
 Forms shall not be accepted after the trip.
-If your request is for the upcoming school year the request must be submitted prior to one week from the last day of the current school year, or you may turn the request in during the summer to the office of the school your child will be attending in the fall.
+If your request is for the upcoming school year, the request must be submitted prior to one week from the last day of the current school year, or you may turn the request in during the summer to the office of the school your child will be attending in the fall.

-Submission of the form does not constitute approval.
-These requests will be evaluated on the following criteria:
+Requests will be evaluated on the following criteria:

-In extreme circumstances, the Superintendent may approve educational trips during testing windows or for a period longer than five (5) days.
+In extreme circumstances, the superintendent may approve educational trips during testing windows or for a period longer than five days.
 The formal request will indicate the justification for the educational trip and an explanation as to why the trip cannot be taken during a school vacation or the summer break.

-3. The number of absences accumulated prior to the scheduled trip.
+- The number of absences accumulated prior to the scheduled trip.

 If approval is granted before the trip is taken, the student's absence will be excused.
 If prior approval is not received, the absence will be classified as an unlawful and/or unexcused absence.
 Should the student's absence extend beyond the approved time, such days will be classified as unlawful and/or unexcused.
 If approval is denied, the absence will be classified as an unlawful and/or unexcused absence unless a doctor's excuse is provided.
 All students are responsible for making up school work and tests missed during an approved trip.
-At the secondary level, this shall be at the initiation of the student and reasonable convenience of the teacher(s).
+At the secondary level, this shall be at the initiation of the student and at the reasonable convenience of the teacher(s).
 Work that is not made up shall count as a failure.
 All work assigned prior to the trip must be returned the first day back or this will count as a failure.Unapproved trips shall be treated as unexcused absences.
-As such, no work missedmay be made up.
+As such, no work missed may be made up.